wdporter/i-am-that-vuepress/76-to-know-that-you-do-not-know-is-true-knowledge/readme.md

 But what kind of dream is it that plays havoc in the lives of others?

 **M:**&ensp;Descriptions are many and contradictory.
-Reälity is simple — all is one, harmony is the eternal law, none compels to suffer.
+Reality is simple — all is one, harmony is the eternal law, none compels to suffer.
 It is only when you try to describe and explain that the words fail you.

 **Q:**&ensp;I remember Gandhiji telling me once that the Self is not bound by the law of non-violence (<span data-tippy-content="Non-violence; abstaining from hurting others in thought, words or deed.">ahimsa</span>).
 The Self has the freedom to impose suffering on its expressions in order to set them right.

-**M:**&ensp;On the level of duälity it may be so, but in reälity there is only the source, dark in itself, making everything shine.
+**M:**&ensp;On the level of duality it may be so, but in reality there is only the source, dark in itself, making everything shine.
 Unperceived, it causes perception.
 Unfelt, it causes feeling.
 Unthinkable, it causes thought.
-Non-being, it gives birth to being.
+Non-beïng, it gives birth to beïng.
 It is the immovable background of motion.
 Once you are there you are at home everywhere.